hand sewn jellyfish craft

 Jellyfish softie pattern

+Not true.
+These marine animals are one of nature’s most incredible species.
 Did you know jellyfish can clone themselves?
 When they’re injured or split in half, each half can reproduce the missing half, making two whole jellyfish.
-They’ve also been around since before the dinosaurs.

-Of course, if you want your jellyfish to have a clone, you’ll have to sew another one yourself with our free printable pattern which comes in three different sizes.
+Of course, if you want your jellyfish to have a clone, you’ll have to sew another one yourself.
+Good thing the printable template is free and comes in three different sizes.

 Box jellyfish sewing pattern